Podcast: Play in new window | Download (10.3MB)

 We often bounce back and forth between hope and hopelessness.
 Sometimes the world looks only like futility and vanity (הֶבֶל hevel H1892).
 We wonder why we bother to live in a life with strife.
 Ecclesiastes has a message for us when we are in a point of our lives where life only seems pointless.

 Eccl.
 1:13 tells us of Solomon’s search for wisdom.
 He calls it a “grievous task,” literally an “unhappy task.”
-He goes on to say in verse 15, “What is crooked cannot be straightened and what is lacking cannot be counted.”
+He goes on to say in Eccl.
+1:15, “What is crooked cannot be straightened and what is lacking cannot be counted.”
 Solomon speaks as one who has sought to understand wisdom all his life.
 Increasing knowledge results in increasing pain.
 It may seem odd that Solomon would speak this way, considering that Solomon wrote another book earlier in his life, called Proverbs, which esteems wisdom very highly.

-The apostle Paul draws on this in Roman 8 with hints and direct references.
+The apostle Paul draws on this in Romans 8 with hints and direct references.
 This is a key to seeing the picture of Ecclesiastes.
 Paul shows us that the sufferings of this present time has a time a period when it’s going to come to an end.
 In the midst of it, there’s a longing for a transformation, of our adoption as sons and the transformation of our bodies from mortal to immortal, from finite to eternal.

 It is better for us to consider the long-term results rather than the short-term snags and problems.